SamuelPloskonka/au-code-repro/README.md

 ## Licensing your code

 When making your code / repository public it is important that you include information on how, or how not, you would like people to use your code.
 With many funding agencies these days you're reuquired to put your outputs into the public domain.
-If that sounds confusing to you, check out the [Creative Commons Website](https://creativecommons.org/share-your-work/), consult google and speak to your friends or colleagues.
+If that sounds confusing to you, check out the [Creative Commons Website](https://creativecommons.org/share-your-work/), search on google and speak to your friends or colleagues.

 **Git Hub** offers to add a license files of any possible type when creating your new repository.
-It can be a good idea to do so.
-I also like stating it in a general readme file.
+It can be a good idea to do so, but I also like stating the license in the main readme file.

 ## GitHub and scientific data storage